cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # Message Randomization {#randomization}

 Message randomization is the process by which the message to be signed and verified is augmented with fresh randomness.
-As such, message randommization is a procedure invoked before the protocol in {{core-protocol}}, as it changes the contents of the message being signed.
+As such, message randomization is a procedure invoked before the protocol in {{core-protocol}}, as it changes the contents of the message being signed.
 We denote this process by the function Randomize(msg), which takes as input a message `msg` and produces a randomized message `randomMsg`.